stylHco/SmartAgriflex/README.md

 ![img_2.png](img_2.png)

-Once both processes are running, open the URL that's printed in the **ClientApp's output**.
+Once both processes are running, open the URL that's printed in the **ClientApp's output**. to navigate to the platform

 ![img_3.png](img_3.png)

+You can register with your own user, or you can use my dummy user username: `test@example.com` and password: `1234`

 ***